Hamas says will kill hostages if Israeli attacks on Gaza civilians continue

 — Human Rights Watch (@hrw) October 9, 2023

-On the diplomatic front, Egyptian President Abdel Fattah al-Sisi and his Turkish counterpart Tayyip Recep Erdogan called on Hamas and Israel to immediately end violence and protect civilians, the Egyptian presidency said.
+On the diplomatic front, Egyptian President Abdel Fattah el-Sisi and his Turkish counterpart Recep Tayyip Erdogan called on Hamas and Israel to immediately end violence and protect civilians, the Egyptian presidency said.

 Erdogan urged Israel against “indiscriminately” attacking civilians and delivered measured criticism of Hamas, urging both sides to respect the “ethics” of war.